algolia/instantsearch/docs/src/advanced/multi-index-search.md

 Here's how to bind a single input displaying results from multiple indices:

-**Note:** For now it's not feasible to bind the provided [Search Box component](components/search-box.html) directly to different indices, we are working on that
+**Note:** For now it's not possible to bind the provided [Search Box component](components/search-box.html) directly to different indices, as we have not yet implemented that.

 ```html
 <!-- App.vue -->